apeterson91/website/content/post/concentration_parameter/concentration_parameter.md

 ---
 date: 2019-12-01
 title: "The Curious Case of the Collapsing Concentration Parameter: Part I"
-summary: "A parameter collapses,a sophisticated model looms afoot and we find the start of a trail of clues in this unexpected mystery."
+summary: "A parameter collapses, a sophisticated model looms afoot and we find the start of a trail of clues in this unexpected mystery."
 tags: ["Dirichlet Process","Bayesian NonParametrics"]
 author: "Adam Peterson"
 markup: mmark